chz/chz/README.md

 <h1 align="center">Hi 👋, I'm Chingiz a.k.a CHZ</h1>
-<h3 align="center">I'm a creative Front end Engineer with 15+ years of professional experience.
+<h3 align="center">I'm a Software Engineer with 15+ years of professional experience.
 I develop compelling designs that spring to life using transition and animations that suit my clients, using the most sophisticated technologies available today for fully interactive and responsive websites.
 I love working with agencies and brands to help them realize their goal of creating truly outstanding digital properties that get them and their clients the results they need.</h3>

 - 🔭 I’m currently working on [Umico](https://umico.az)